 Body

-The undergraduate program in Agricultural and Biological Engineering is accredited by the Engineering Accreditation Commission (EAC) of ABET under both the agricultural engineering and biological engineering criteria.
+The B.S. in Agricultural and Biological Engineering degree program is accredited by the Engineering Accreditation Commission of ABET under the commission’s General Criteria and Program Criteria for Agricultural Engineering and Biological Engineering.

 Most recent data on our graduates: